OmerNouri2/Maintaining-and-Managing-a-Database/README.md

    For example, using the previous example tables: Tel-Aviv,50 - Will reduce the demand in Tel-Aviv by 50, remove all three entries from the Vaccines table, and increase the count sent by 50 on the DHLUPS entry.

+# Executing the Orders :
+The orders will be read from the specified file, and executed in the order they appear in the file, each line will be a single order.
+For example:
+Pfizer,20,2021-01-02
+Pfizer,100,2021-01-10
+Tel-Aviv,40
+Will first receive the two shipments from Pfizer, then send a single shipment to Tel-Aviv.

+# Summary File :
+After each order a line will be added to the summary, the line should include:
+<total_inventory>,<total_demand>,<total_received>,<total_sent>
+For executing the 3 orders above, using the previous table, you will have an output file of 3 lines:
+70,200,20,0
+170,200,120,0
+130,160,120,40

+# Executing:
+Usage: python3 compare_output.py true_output.txt tested_output.txt db_true.db db_tested.db
+attached an example input, and expected outputs (database and output file)